Nils-nonline/deep-learning/README.md

 ### 'heaviside'

-Th heaviside function can only be used for SLPs
+The heaviside function can only be used for SLPs
 ![Graph of the Heaviside function](./heaviside.png "Heaviside Function")